ezodude/sully/README.md

 I left my curl documentation in the [RunningWithCurl.md](https://github.com/ezodude/sully/blob/master/RunningWithCurl.md) file.

-## General issues:
+## General issues

 * As mentioned above, I had massive issues with with Safari.
-In the end I fell back onto firefox.
+In the end I fell back onto Firefox.

 * I upgraded to the latest Selenium Jar while trying to get Safari to work: selenium-server-standalone-2.53.1.jar

 * __Navigate to a URL__ didn't indicate the PAYLOAD.
 Found it here: https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol#sessionsessionidelementidvalue

 * __Sending values__ didn't state that an array of chars needs to be sent.
 Found it here: https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol#sessionsessionidelementidvalue

-## Testing:
+## Testing

 The basic test is found in [basicClient.js](https://github.com/ezodude/sully/blob/master/test/basicClient.js).
 To run this,